- Benefits of Playing Sport While Pregnant

 - Wear loose and comfortable clothes.

-- Drink water to keep hydrated.
+- Drink water to keep yourself hydrated.

-2. Second and Third Trimester
+2. In the Second and Third Trimesters

 - As your weight increases in these trimesters, it will make you vulnerable to lose your balance, so as a precautionary measure you should stop playing if you feel unsteady.